Stahlhelm: Stahlhelm use in other countries

 In November 1926, the Irish Defence Forces adopted the Stahlhelm.
 As the Treaty of Versailles barred Germany from exporting steel helmets, the Irish turned to London-based Vickers, ordering 5,000 copies of a model closely resembling the M1918 helmet.
 The helmet remained in use until it was replaced by the British Mark II model in 1940.
 Following the outbreak of World War II, the helmets became the subject of anti-Irish propaganda in Britain.
 A large number of the withdrawn helmets were reissued to various emergency services after being painted white.

 Switzerland used a helmet, designated the M1918, that was roughly similar to the M1916 but had a shallower, wider and more rounded crown and skirt.
 This was to protect against the harsh winter winds of the alpine regions.

 The Chilean Army was a prolific user of the Vulkanfiber models, bought before the Second World War, along with a few M1935 and Czechoslovak M32 helmets.
 After the war, local production of lightweight fiber and plastic models started, which are still in ceremonial & garrison use today.
-Small runs of steel helmets were made by FAMAE in the 80's, but ultimately were not adopted due to the ascendance of kevlar and synthetic ballistic fiber helmets by that time.
+Small runs of steel helmets were made by FAMAE in the late 90s, either newly made or by reforming M1 Helmet shells, but ultimately were not adopted due to the ascendance of kevlar and synthetic ballistic fiber helmets by that time.
 A Stahlhelm with crossed bayonets and the corresponding number is the standard insignia of infantry regiments.

+The Imperial Iranian Army used small numbers of the Vulkanfiber model, mostly with the Imperial Guard and a few units around Tehran, acquired prior to the Anglo-Soviet invasion of Iran.

 During World War II, the Argentine Army adopted a similar model made of pressed fibre.
 For combat and provincial police use, imported Swiss M1918 Helmets were still in service as late as 1976.

 In the Socialist Federal Republic of Yugoslavia, due to large quantities captured by World War II Partisans, the Stahlhelm was used in Yugoslav People's Army up to 1959, when it was phased out and replaced by the M59/85 steel helmet.